nnsee/payload-dumper/README.md

 # payload dumper

 Dumps the `payload.bin` image found in Android update images.
+Has significant performance gains over other tools due to using multiprocessing.

 ## Installation